Configuration spaces of clusters as $E_d$-algebras: Cellular decompositions of clustered configuration spaces

 \begin{proof}[Proof of \tref{Theorem}{thm:BCRX}] Let us abbreviate $C\coloneqq C(\R;\bmX)$.
 Using that each $X_k$ is well-based, the inclusions \mbox{$U\scF_{w-1}C\hookrightarrow U\scF_wC$}, and hence also the inclusions $B\scF_{w-1}C\hookrightarrow B\scF_w C$, are (Hurewicz) cofibrations of spaces.
 Therefore, $BC$ is equivalent to the \emph{homotopy} colimit over the filtration components $B\scF_\bullet C$.
 Since $B\scF_0C$ is just a point, it suffices to show that the induced map \mbox{$B\scF_{w-1}C\to B\scF_wC$} is equivalent to the inclusion into the bouquet \mbox{$B\scF_{w-1}C\hookrightarrow B\scF_{w-1}C\vee \Sigma\bigvee_{\# e=w} \bmX^{\wedge K(e)}$} for each $w$.\looseness-1

 This equivalence is established in two steps: first, we use the equivalence $\phi_w$ from \tref{Lemma}{lem:eqAtt}.
-Again, since each $X_k$ is well-based, the induced map $B\phi_w$ is an equivalence of based spaces (the map $B_\bullet(\Sigma,T^{\smash{E_1}},\phi_w)$ among the two-sided bar constructions is a levelwise equivalence of proper simplicial spaces).
-Using that the bar construction turns derived attachments into suspended attachments, we have a homotopy pushout\looseness-1
+Again, since each $X_k$ is well-based, the induced map $B\phi_w$ is a weak equivalence of based spaces (the map $B_\bullet(\Sigma,T^{\smash{E_1}},\phi_w)$ among the two-sided bar constructions is a levelwise equivalence of proper simplicial spaces).
+As the bar construction turns $E_1$-attachments into suspended attachments (see Remark~\ref{rem:E1homo}), we get a homotopy pushout\looseness-1

 Second, we consider the left vertical map: by elementary homotopy theory, the cofibre sequence $\bmX^{\Delta K(e)}\to \bmX^{K(e)}\to \bmX^{\wedge K(e)}$ splits after a single suspension for each $e$.
 Thus, each of the summands in the left vertical map above is equivalent to the wedge inclusion \mbox{$\Sigma\bmX^{\Delta K(e)}\hookrightarrow \Sigma\bmX^{\Delta K(e)}\vee \Sigma\bmX^{\wedge K(e)}$}.
 As the attaching map is, for each $e$, defined on the \emph{first} of the two wedge summands, the attachment is the same as adding the \emph{second} one.\looseness-1 \end{proof}